johnfactotum/foliate-js/README.md

 ### Highlighting Text

 There is a generic module for overlaying arbitrary SVG elements, `overlayer.js`.
 It can be used to implement highlighting text for annotations.
 It's the same technique used by [marks-pane](https://github.com/fchasen/marks), used by Epub.js, but it's designed to be easily extensible.
 You can return any SVG element in the `draw` function, making it possible to add custom styles such as squiggly lines or even free hand drawings.

+The overlay has no event listeners by default.
+It only provides a `.hitTest(event)` method, that can be used to do hit tests.
+Currently it does this with the client rects of `Range`s, not the element returned by `draw()`.

+An overlayer object implements the following interface for the consumption of renderers:
+- `.element`: the DOM element of the overlayer.
+This element will be inserted, resized, and positioned automatically by the renderer on top of the page.
+- `.redraw()`: called by the renderer when the overlay needs to be redrawn.

 ### Searching